m0d1nst4ll3r/43_minitalk/README.md

 I could fix these (see ideas below) but choosing proper delay values already makes it virtually impossible for any errors to happen.
 I'm moving on to other projects but when I do come back to this one, I might do a complete re-write or think up crazy improvements that could be super fun to implement.

+PS: Program doesn't *quite* work when starting several client processes together (`./client pid message &; ./client pid message &`).
+Not completely sure how to address that.
+Server will be bombarded by signals and cannot know which signal comes from which client.
+The server currently fails dramatically, getting random (sometimes negative) pids, and writing random messages.
+A quick fix would be that after receiving a (valid, non-negative) pid, and after sending a confirmation to the client, the client would reply with a "confirmation byte" to start the message.
+The confirmation byte can be anything, like 8 zeros or 8 ones or anything in between.
+If the server doesn't receive that exact byte from the client, then there is a problem and the message transmission does not start.
+Another possible idea is to transmit 4 bytes (an int), which will be interpreted by the server as the amount of bytes it should expect.
+If the server does not receive exactly that many bytes, there was an error somewhere.
+This is quite a simple fix for current shortcomings.

 ### Quick improvements that I can make